 The class rank computed at the end of the first semester of the senior year will be used for honor awards including the valedictorian and salutatorian.
 Final class rank will be determined at the end of the second semester of the senior year.
 Class rank is computed based on semester marks earned in grades 9-12.
 Credits earned from other educational institutions will not count towards graduation requirements at Atlanta Community Schools unless approved by the principal upon enrollment to the district.

-Dual enrollment classes that are taken for high school credit will count towards a student's GPA and graduation requirements.
+Dual enrollment classes that are taken for high school credit and receiving a letter grade will count towards a student's GPA and graduation requirements.
+These grades will be weighted heavier than a high school credit/grade.
+Dual enrollment classes taken for CR/NC do not count towards a student's GPA.
 Students must indicate if dual enrollment classes will be used as high school credit at the time of enrollment.